 Stage III: The cancer has spread throughout the muscle wall to the fatty layer of tissue surrounding the bladder.
 It may also have spread to the prostate in a man or the uterus and vagina in a woman.
 It has not spread to the lymph nodes or other organs (T3 or T4a, N0, M0).

 Stage IV: Any of these conditions:

-- The tumor has spread to one or more regional lymph nodes but not to other parts of the body (any T, N1-3, M0).
+The tumor has spread to 1 or more regional lymph nodes but not to other parts of the body (any T, N1–3, M0).

-Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur (come back after treatment) or progress (grow and spread), and plan their treatment based on the grade, using the following categories:
+Many urologic surgeons classify a tumor’s grade based on the chance that the cancer will recur or grow and spread, called progression.
+They often plan treatment based on the grade, using the following categories:

 Papilloma.
 This is also called benign papillary urothelial neoplasm of low malignant potential (PUNLMP).
 This type of cancer may recur but has a low risk of progressing.

 Low grade.
 This type of cancer is more likely to recur and progress compared with PUNLMP.

 High grade.
 This type of cancer is the most likely to recur and progress.